 admin sub-commands group is hidden by default in the

 rp-cli tool.
-In order to see these commands in the helpers and to re-generate the completion file with the
+In order to see these commands in the helpers and to have the completion features enabled on the

 admin sub-commands, you need to prove